-On 24 June 2013, the Board of Directors of the EFSF approved the extensions.
+On 24 June 2013, the Board of Directors of the EFSF approved the extensions of loan maturities.
 The Amendment Agreement relating to the loan facility agreement was signed on 25 June 2013.

 Under the financial assistance agreement, Portugal must repay the loans by 2040.